bcharette0504/Review-Project-/README.md

 Features:

-The inputs being taken are the grades for labs, assignments, exams, and project for a course that will then generate a semester grade from a .txt file.
+The inputs being taken are the grades for labs, assignments,and the final for each course during a student's semester.
+After all of the inputs, our code will output the final grade for the semester.
+This development is important to our group so throughout the semester we are able to easily calculate our final grade by just putting our current grades into a text file.